data-science101/The-Ultimate-Markdown-Cheat-Sheet/README.md

-# The ultimate markdown cheat sheet.
+# The Ultimate Markdown Cheat Sheet.

 ## Complete Jupyter notebook containing pretty much everything you need to know to use markdown.